Estimated reading time: 6 minutes

 Step #1: Select the State for your LLC

 Start here: select the state in which you want to form your LLC.
-This may seem like a simple first decision, but it’s actually the most important step to ensuring that your business has the protection you want.
-Every state has different laws and levels of protection offered to businesses.
+This may seem like a simple first decision, but it’s actually the most important step to ensuring that your business entity has the protection you want.
+Every state has different laws, formation documents, and levels of protection offered to businesses.
 It’s important to research various states, while considering the needs of your business and future growth plans.
 Start thinking about the following:

 - Filing fees